Battle of Manupur: Afghan assault and flight of the Rajputs

 Possibly learning of the Vizier's death, Taqi Khan, a chief commander of the Durrani army, attacked the Mughal vanguard with over 3,000 men.
 Taqi Khan led his men toward the Mughal lines to quickly deliver a volley fire before withdrawing as the Mughals attempted to respond, subsequently repeating the tactic.
 The Mughals, defensively entrenched, used their overwhelming numbers and heavy artillery to check the Afghan advance.
 Ahmad Shah reinforced Taqi Khan, however, Moin ul-Mulk held his line with heavy losses.
 The Mughal cannon fire caused heavy casualties to the Afghan cavalry.

-On the right wing where the Rajputs were stationed, the Afghans made significant gains.
+On the Mughal right flank where the Rajputs were stationed, the Afghans made significant gains.
 As the Rajputs prepared for close quarters combat, the Afghans led over 200 Zamburak swivel guns and 3,000 cavalrymen, divided into two divisions.
 One division would charge toward the Rajput lines and deliver barrages on them before withdrawing, after which the second division advanced and repeated the tactic.
 Excellent in close quarters combat, but helpless to the Afghan artillery, the Rajput forces were overwhelmed and unable to respond to the Afghan assault.
 The Afghan attacks continued, killing thousands.
 Ishwari Singh, learning of the Vizier's death, and seeing his army pulverized, fled from the battlefield.

 Unopposed, an Afghan force split off and plundered the Mughal baggage train, while also flanking Moin ul-Mulk's entrenched position, and the center.
 With panic gripping the Mughal army, Moin ul-Mulk led a counterattack toward the Afghan center, engaging in close quarters combat.
 Heavy casualties mounted on both sides, with Moin ul-Mulk being grazed by a bullet, Adina Beg being wounded twice, and the death of numerous Mughal officers.
 Widespread desertion plagued the Mughal ranks, and defeat appeared inevitable.